Remuneration from/to Authors

 Once we receive your article, it will be send for peer review.
 Their responses and suggestions will be sent to the authors for further action.

 Jnanadeepa does not accept articles published elsewhere.
-All articles should be original contribution.
+All articles should be original and contribute to the field of knowledge.
 The copyright of the articles rests with the authors.
 They may republish the articles elsewhere.
 It will be good to inform us of the republication.

 For more guidelines to authors and stylesheet, please see